 But after 50 years she took on a new identity.
-After her closest family members died, her marriage disintegrated and her only brother feuded with her, she took her vows as a nun.
+She took her vows as a nun after her closest family members died, her marriage disintegrated and her only brother feuded with her.

 During her first nine years, Rose Hawthorne lived in Massachusetts, Paris, Italy and England, where her father served as U.S. consul general to the British government.
 His friend President Franklin Pierce appointed him to the post.